hirak99/keyshift/README.md

 Don't worry if you modified those keys with a configuration, the combo acts on actual keys.

 You will see a std::runtime_error, which is normal in this case and confirms deactivation.

+# FAQ

+## Will there be versions for Mac / Windows?

+*Short answer: Not in the immediate future.*

+While I have great respect for those operating systems, I do not use them myself, which makes it challenging for me to create and maintain releases for them.
+Therefore, there won’t be versions available in the foreseeable future.

+However, I’d be open to considering this if someone is willing to take responsibility for setting up compilation for those OSes.
+Please note that I have some guidelines for contributions to ensure quality and consistency, so feel free to reach out if you’re interested!